lliendo/Radar/docs/limitations.rst

 Radar is a brand new project and here are some things that you should know about its current status :

-* Concurrent plugin execution : At the moment all plugins are executed sequentially, this is in a way identical to the checks limitation described above.
+* Concurrent plugin execution : At the moment all plugins are executed sequentially.

 * Passive checks : There's no passive check support yet.
 This feature will certainly be implemented in the near future.